UPDATE (4.17.25): The following FAQ document has been updated to reflect new details of the university research funding program.

-On March 12, the University of Michigan shared an overview of a new research funding program that has been developed in response to federal stop-work orders impacting and projected to impact the university’s research enterprise.
+On March 12, the University of Michigan shared an overview of a new research funding program that has been developed in response to federal stop-work orders impacting the university’s research enterprise.

 The following FAQ is intended to provide a high-level overview of the funding program and to answer questions top-of-mind for the research community.
 It will be updated on a regular basis.